thsmale/addy/README.md

 ./server
 ```

-/**
+### Notes

 * man getaddrinfo
 * @var ai_family: Only accept protocols supported by the os
 * @var ai_socktype: Stream or datagram (ssh && HTTP use stream sockets)
 	- SOCK_STREAM uses TCP: Transmission Control Protocol
 	- SOCK_DGRAM uses UDP: may arrive out of order
 		- Just ignore em or approximate it
 * @var flags: first 10 bits matter
 	- Which is first?
 	- If you aint first you last
 	- Should fit in 8 bits
 	AI_ADDRCONFIG System decides IVP4 or IPV6
 	AI_ALL
 	AI_CANNONAME
 	AI_NUMERICHOST hostname is IPv4 or IP6 or DNS should be performed
 	AI_NUMERICSERV
 	AI_PASSIVE
 		1. TCP: returned socket address structure will use bind
 			- hostname will be null pointer
 			- IP address will be set
 				- INADDR_ANY for IPv4
 				- IN6ADDR_ANY_INIT for IPv6
 		0. UDP: returned socket address struct will use connect, sendto, sendmsg
 			- if hostname is null pointer && AI_PASSIVE === 0
 				- IP address will be set to loopback addresss

 	AI_V4MAPPED
 	AI_V4MAPPED_CFG
 	AI_DEFAULT
 	AI_UNUSABLE
-	  */

-	/**
  * man page
  * getaddrinfo gets a list of IP addresses and port names for hostname and servname
  * 	- hostname & servname are null pointer or null terminated strings
  * 		  TS
  * 		  Neither can be null
  * 		  One must be string
  * 		  Both can be string
  * 		  Neither can't be strings
  * 	- hostname is valid host name or string IPv4/6 addresss
  * 	- servname is port number of service name listed in /etc/services services(5)
  TS
  char *host = "addy.address"
  Map to /etc/hosts localhost
  Now go to addy.address in chrome browser
  Useful if TLS cert != localhost and running locally
  * replaces gethostbyname and getservbyname()
-	 */